Jared-Glenn/Lastborn/README.md

 ## Plot:

+-The hangmen are exploring old Adalon under the leadership of Connor Elmen (? might be another name).
-The snail-frogs are in trouble from the pluckers.
+- The snail-frogs are in trouble from the pluckers.
+-

 Brainstorm: